 And he was preceded by Princess Kaguya, who stole the power of the God-Tree for unclear reasons.
 She was known as the Rabbit Goddess and possessed the ability to move between five dimensions, absorb chakra from anyone she touches, and was actually the guiding force of the Juubi.

 Arguably, Hanma Yujiro.
 The guy has Super Strength, is Nigh Invulnerable, and can punch the forces of the nature in the face (the Other Wiki states it too).
 Also covers the point of Limited Omniscience, doesn't fly but can jump from an helicopter without parachute, and does everything just by Charles Atlas Superpower.
 And the full martial arts world plainly worships him as the Strongest Creature over the world.
 Maybe more of a Physical Demon.
 Heavens, he is called the Ogre.

 Somewhat better example is Othinus, who possess the title of Majin or Magic God.
-Not only does she make a draw while saving her subordinate during her fight against the weakened Fiamma and Ollerus, but also goes against Tomathenthe Invisible Thing.
-However, omnipotence paradox makes limits has infinite potential severely, making her success rate always 50/50.
+Not only does she make a draw while saving her subordinate during her fight against the weakened Fiamma and Ollerus, but also goes against Toumathenthe Invisible Thing.
+However, omnipotence paradox limits her infinite potential severely, making her success rate always 50/50.
 While she may defeat the strongest opponents 50% of the time, she might also lose to the weakest opponents 50% of the time.
 Ollerus can also count: he is Impure Majin thus he is slightly weaker but is not limited by 50/50 paradox.